wayneIBM/vpc-on-classic/errors.md

 ## security_group_order_bindings
 **Message**: Cannot delete the security group while it has pending instance orders.

 If an instance was created with security group(s) specified on the network interfaces, the instance and network interfaces must be active before the security group can be deleted.
 Use `GET /v1/security_groups/{id}/network_interfaces?version=2019-05-31&generation=1` or `ibmcloud is security-group-network-interfaces` to view attached network interfaces and their status.
-Once the status of the interfaces is 'available', please try again.
+Once the status of the interfaces is 'available', try again.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## security_group_port_max_less_than_port_min
 **Message**: TCP/UDP max port cannot be less than min port.